 Golden Chinquapin Information

 The tree produces nuts that are enclosed in bright yellow, spiny clusters.
-Each cluster contains 1 to 3 edible nuts.
+Each cluster contains one to three edible nuts.
 The trees range natively throughout coastal California and Oregon.
 In the state of Washington, there are two distinct stands of trees that contain golden chinquapins.

 Caring for Chinquapins

 Golden chinquapin trees tend to perform best in dry, poor soil.
-In the wild, they are reported to survive in temperatures ranging from 19 F. (-7 C.) to 98 F. (37 C.).
+In the wild, they are reported to survive in temperatures ranging from 19 degrees F. (-7 C.) to 98 degrees F. (37 C.).